 Although there are no Vermont colleges that offer degrees specifically in occupational therapy, several schools offer undergraduate programs that provide students with the foundation needed to enter graduate-level study in occupational therapy.
 Such programs lead to bachelor's degrees; at least two of the schools offer guaranteed admission to a cooperative graduate school.
 Some programs include an internship and/or research project during the senior year of study.

-Johnson State College is a small school situated on 350 acres in Johnson, a tiny town located about 30 minutes north of Stowe.
+Northern Vermont University - Johnson is a small school situated on 350 acres in Johnson, a tiny town located about 30 minutes north of Stowe.
 The college offers a bachelor's degree program in health sciences that serves as preparation for students who wish to pursue careers in allied health and physical education, such as physical therapy, occupational therapy and nursing.

 Coursework typically includes chemistry, anatomy and physiology as well as exercise physiology, first aid, emergency care, kinesiology and nutrition.
 Students in the health sciences program have access to the exercise physiology laboratory with biofeedback equipment and modern monitoring equipment, such as heart and lung monitors.
 The college suggests that students meet with an advisor to develop the ideal plan of coursework to best prepare them for further studies in occupational therapy.

-Lyndonville-based Lyndon State College has a bachelor's degree program in exercise science that can prepare students for further study in occupational therapy or sports medicine.
+Lyndonville-based Northern Vermont University - Lyndon has a bachelor's degree program in exercise science that can prepare students for further study in occupational therapy or sports medicine.
 This program includes core courses in kinesiology, physiology, exercise science, motor development and human anatomy.
 Aspiring occupational therapists can choose the pre-professional physical therapy/occupational therapy concentration, which includes classes in chemistry, exercise science, statistics, physics and human development, along with an internship in exercise science.
 The occupational therapy concentration fulfills prerequisite requirements for most graduate programs in occupational therapy.

 Southern Vermont College